Feng Shui Basics

 Luck tends to land better in spaces that feel easier to enter, easier to use, and easier to maintain.
 That is why good luck in feng shui often looks surprisingly practical.

-Good luck usually gets stronger when the home feels more open, alive, and cared for.
+Good luck gets stronger when the home feels more open, alive, and cared for.

 Good-luck moveWhat it actually doesWhy it works